Fiat X1/9: Production and model evolution

+For 1979, FIAT introduced the only major revision of the X1/9, often referred to as "Series II".
+The 1.3L/4-speed FIAT 128-derived drivetrain was replaced by an adaptation of the FIAT Ritmo 1.5L/5-speed drivetrain.
+Exterior changes include replacing the original "Series I" wrap-around steel split bumpers with an aluminum box channel bumper and corner trim, and a taller engine compartment lid to accommodate the taller engine.

 In 1982, shortly after the introduction of the 1500 model, complete production was assumed by Bertone with models subsequently badged as the "Bertone" X1/9.
 Bertone models featured revised footwells redesigned to enhance legroom and sitting comfort for persons taller than the original design's target.

 The last production models were named the Gran Finale and sold over the 1989/1990 period.
 They were a dealer modification of the special edition (commonly abbreviated to SE) of 1988/1989, with the addition of a rear spoiler and "gran finale" badges.